 But it's true.

 For a few years in my early teens (roughly 13-16), I was obsessed with Christmas.
-It had nothing to do with Christianity--far from it, as a Jew, Christianity freaked me out, but I was enamored with the Christmas ideology that I had been spoon-fed from birth in the United States.
+It had nothing to do with Christianity--far from it, as a Jew, Christianity freaked me out on some level, but I was enamored with the Christmas ideology that I had been spoon-fed from birth in the United States.

 I grew up in Los Angeles, across the street from my local shul, in a relatively observant family.
 We were the ones who hosted 30+ people Shabbat dinners and went to shul by 10 am the next morning (walking, of course).
 We had a custom-built, 7-foot tall Channukiah outside of our home (we still do!) that we lit every single year.
 I went to Hebrew school off and on, and my Israeli father ensured that I could say every Bracha (prayer) without an American accent.